jaanga/jaanga.github.io/cookbook-threejs/examples/editing/fillet-two-lines/readme.md

 ### Mission

+* Draw a 3D shape indicating the fillet
-* Determine if the amgle between two lines is convex, concave of straight
+* Determine if the angle between two lines is convex, concave of straight

 ## Features

-* TBD
+* Draws lines, segment and shape
+* Sliders allow you o adjust the angles
+* Readout identifies if the angle is convex or concave
+* The 3D views below enable you to rotate and pan using one, two or three fingers or left button, scroll wheel and right buttons on your pointing device.
+* Click three bars( 'hamburger' ) icon to slide menu in or out

 ## Things To Do